 Associate Director, Engineering Career Services

 I have an MBA with a concentration in Human Resources from the Johnson School at Cornell University and a Bachelor of Arts in Economics from Tufts University.
-I am married with two “old” sons, a daughter-in-law and a 4-year-old granddaughter, and a two-year-old grandson!
+I am married with two “old” sons, two daughters-in-law and two grandchildren; a 6-year-old granddaughter, and a two-year-old grandson!

 Most interesting/unusual job: Right after grad school, I sold hats with my aunt.